jmix-projects/jmix-app-usage-metrics-sample/README.md

 [ActuatorSecurityConfiguration](src/main/java/com/company/businessmetrics/ActuatorSecurityConfiguration.java) - the spring security configuration for getting direct access to the prometheus actuator endpoint without the authorization

-[LoginEvent](src/main/java/com/company/businessmetrics/entity/LoginEvent.java) - the entity for representing event of user entering into the system
+[LoginEvent](src/main/java/com/company/businessmetrics/entity/LoginEvent.java) - the entity for representing the event of user entering into the system

 [MetricDTO](src/main/java/com/company/businessmetrics/entity/MetricDTO.java) - the data transfer object for getting data from the database

-[UserLoginListener](src/main/java/com/company/businessmetrics/app/UserLoginListener.java) - the listener for the login events registrating
+[UserLoginListener](src/main/java/com/company/businessmetrics/app/UserLoginListener.java) - the listener for the login events registration

 [ActiveUsersMetricsDAO](src/main/java/com/company/businessmetrics/app/ActiveUsersMetricsDAO.java) - the service for getting data from the database

 _Note_.
-The DTO and JDBC are used instead of using JPA technology because of the specific complex SQL quries.
+The DTO and JDBC are used instead of using JPA technology because of the specific complex SQL queries.
 For example:
 ```
 select sum(count_per_day)/:businessDaysCount
     from (select count(DISTINCT user_id) as count_per_day